deepanshs/csdmpy/docs/source/examples/multiple_datasets/geology.rst

       }
     }

-From the data structure one finds two dimensions labeled as `longitude` `latitude` respectively, and five dependent variables named as Surface temperature, Air temperature at 2m, Wind velocity, Relative humidity, and Air pressure at sea level.
+From the data structure one finds two dimensions labeled as `longitude` and `latitude` respectively, and five dependent variables named as Surface temperature, Air temperature at 2m, Wind velocity, Relative humidity, and Air pressure at sea level.
 Lets take a look at individual dependent